deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/aa-preparing-the-example-project.md

 ```

 ### Creating the example controllers
-To demonstrate the routing feature, simple controllers will be added to the application.
-To start this demonstration, follow these steps:
+To demonstrate the routing feature, three simple controllers will be added to the application.
+To start this demo, follow these steps:
 1. Create the *HomeController.cs file*, and set its contents to match those in Listing 15-1.
 <p align="center">
     <img src="ch15-Pictures/Listing 15-1.png" /><br />